 Do not drink fluoride-laced water from the faucet.

 Now get one a simple but effective diet: Never drink carbonated drinks, healthy or not.
 Most people with heartburn will discover that is the best advice.
 No artificial sweetener.
-If you are diabetic listen: NO ARTIFICIAL SWEETENER!
+If you are diabetic listen: NO ARTIFICIAL SWEETENER: Science has clearly linked them to be lupus activators!!
 No dairy product, no meat and limit your intake on pre-made product to a few items like canned tomatoes or beans.
 Any packaged product with a shelf life over two month is most likely not healthy for you.
 No eggs and no nightshade plants.
 Limit your chicken meat and purchase free range, less loaded with penicillin and hormones.
 Limit wheat and stay away from commercial baked bread and pasta.
 Sorry, but limit your chocolate intake.

 Start finding pleasure with honey.
 Sugar is better than any sweetener including Sustiva and agave syrup.
-Eat daily a few black walnuts, drink daily decaf hot teas with honey – preferably passionflower, mint and Taheebo tea.
+Eat daily a few black walnuts, drink daily decaf hot teas with honey – preferably passionflower, mint, Taheebo tea and black fennel seed tea.
 Drink fresh juices whenever you have a chance.
 Fresh means consumed within one hour of squeezed, pressed or centrifuged.
-Eat a diet that includes onions, garlic and lots of quick blanched greens.
+Do not juice vegetables, they must be blended and consumed with fiber.
+Eat a diet that includes onions, garlic and lots of quick blanched greens and legumes.
 Do not eat raw spinach and raw broccoli; they are stressful on your system.
-Eat a variety of colors, chew longer, enjoy the simple flavors and allow yourself the pleasures of a bite of sweets when appropriate.
+Eat a variety of colors, chew longer, enjoy simple flavors and allow yourself the pleasures of a bite of sweets when appropriate.

 Add bee propolis to your supplement intake.
 You will discover it as a powerful additive in fighting the side effects of lupus!
 Propolis has the ability to energize the body and restore vigor and stamina.
 It boosts the thymus glands and aids with sleep and mental strength.
 It is one of nature’s most effective antibiotic!